 Back pain will affect up to 80% of the people in this country at some point during their life.
 In fact, back pain is the second most common reason people seek medical care.1

-At the Foot & Ankle Center, Drs Hale and Huppin have a very specific approach to back pain treatment.
+At the Foot & Ankle Center, Drs Hale and Huppin have a very specific approach to hip and back pain treatment.
 In general, we use the following protocol;

 - Step 2 is to correct abnormal lower extremity biomechanical function that may be playing a role in your postural pain.
 Often this will be through the use of custom foot orthotics.
 In most cases of foot function related back pain, our goal with orthotics is to decrease excessive pronation (flat-footedness) and / or to achieve symmetry between the right and left foot (ensure that the left and right feet are functioning in the same way and at the same speed).